TWaalen/isrsrv-script/README.md

 **Known issues are:**

 -Wine version 4.12 and later are fubar.
 Use 4.11 or lower.
+(This should be solved, report any problems regarding this)

--The winetricks package in ubuntu is outdated.
-Follow this guide to install the latest winetricks: https://wiki.winehq.org/Winetricks (needed for dotnet472)
+~~-The winetricks package in ubuntu is outdated.
+Follow this guide to install the latest winetricks: https://wiki.winehq.org/Winetricks (needed for dotnet472)~~

 -If typing uppercase letters and symbols in the server console the server crashes.
 To avoid crashes use lowercase letters and use ID codes for user specific commands.
 (This should be solved)